hanseaston/pandemic-produce-delivery-project/README.md

 I remember the first time I tried to make contribution to an open-source.
 The experience was quite overwhelming.
 There were so many things I did not understand about the project, and I couldn't even understand the command lines that were used for setting up the project.

 Even now, I am by no means an experienced programmer.
 There's still so much I am learning everyday.
 I started programming about two years ago, and it has been a challenging yet exciting journey.
-One of my regrets I had along the way was failing to discover the beauty of contributing to an open-source. w in my mind, I always thought that I need to be an experinced developer to be able to contribute.
+One of my regrets I had along the way was failing to discover the beauty of contributing to an open-source.
+Somehow in my mind, I always thought that I need to be an experinced developer to be able to contribute.
 But **THAT IS TOTALLY NOT THE CASE**.
 All you need is a heart to contribute, a willpower that drives you forward, even after failure, and a faith that you will succeed if you keep at it.

 I want to make sure your experience here is a **_positive, friendly, and exciting one_**.
 Together we can foster a loving community for developers.